P-p-H-d/mlib/README.md

 This header is for creating [double-ended queue](https://en.wikipedia.org/wiki/Double-ended_queue) (or deque).
-A deque is an abstract data type that generalizes a queue, for which elements can be added to or removed from either the front (head) or back (tail)
+A deque is an abstract data type that generalizes a queue, for that elements can be added to or removed from either the front (head) or back (tail)

 #### DEQUE\_DEF(name, type, [, opdeque])

-Define the deque 'name##\_t' which contains the objects of type 'type' and its associated methods as "static inline" functions.
+Define the deque 'name##\_t' that contains the objects of type 'type' and its associated methods as "static inline" functions.
-'name' shall be a C identifier which will be used to identify the deque.
+'name' shall be a C identifier that will be used to identify the deque.
 It will be used to create all the types and functions to handle the container.
 It shall be done once per type and per compilation unit.
 It also define the iterator name##\_it\_t and its associated methods as "static inline" functions.